Applying for a Teen Driver's License in New York

 NY Junior Driver’s License Driving Restrictions

 If you break any of these rules or are convicted of any other traffic violation, your junior license will be suspended for 60 days.
-If, within 6 months after your driving privileges are reinstated, you are convicted of another violation, your license will then be revoked for 60 days.
+If you are convicted of another violations within 6 months of reinstating your driving privileges, the NY DMV will revoke your license for 60 days.

 New York Senior Driver’s License

-Once you turn 18 years old, your junior driver’s license will automatically be upgraded to a senior driver’s license.
+Once you turn 18 years old, the NY DMV will automatically upgrade your junior driver’s license to a senior driver’s license.
 Your new license will arrive in the mail.

 Insurance in New York

-It is required by New York law for you to be covered by auto insurance whenever you get behind the wheel.
-However, depending upon what type of permit or license you have, you may be covered under the insurance of the person who is supervising you in the car.
+You are required by New York law to carry auto insurance whenever you get behind the wheel.
+However, depending upon what type of permit or license you have, you may be covered under the insurance of your supervising driver.

 Learner's License Permit Insurance

-Teens with New York learner’s permits may be covered under the insurance of the adult licensed driver who is riding with them―whether it’s their parent/guardian, driving instructor, or other supervising driver.
-If not, you either need to have your parent/guardian put you on their policy, or explore getting your own.
+Teens with New York learner’s permits may be covered under the insurance of the adult licensed driver who is supervising them―whether it’s their parent/guardian, driving instructor, or other supervising driver.
+Otherwise, you either need to explore getting your own car insurance, or have your parent/guardian put you on their policy.

 Junior Driver’s License Insurance

-Teens are required to show proof of insurance at their road test in order to obtain a junior license.
+Teens are required to show proof of insurance at their road test in order to obtain a junior license in New York.
 You have the option of being added to your family’s existing policy, a parent's policy, or your may get your own policy.

 Other New York Teen Driver’s Licenses